Venice 2026: how the entry ticket works

 • Residents in the Veneto Region.

-The entry ticket and the exemption can be managed through the Municipality of Venice, via automated and non-automated counters, or through the website: https://cda.ve.it
+The entry fee and exemption can be processed at the City of Venice, through both automated and manned service desks, or online at the official website.

 4. Who must pay the entry ticket to Venice?